gyf135/EHD-in-point-to-ring-corona/README.md

 The diffusivity of charge density should be specified.
 The time-dependent term for potential should be unselected.
 The uds1_flux function is actually for uds2 which is the charge density.
+Remember to set the number of user-defined memory locations = 1
 4. Un-load the libudf
 5. Initialize the flow field (zero velocities should be fine)
 6. Run for 1 iteration (No need to run the whole time step)